jejust/OBF_newsletter/blog/bosc-collaborationfest-2023.md

 Users can also predict structures from sequences using ESMFold directly in iCn3D via the menu "File > Predict by Seq. > ESMFold".
 Other features of iCn3D are listed in its GitHub page: https://github.com/ncbi/icn3d.

-### Report updating BLAST book
+### Updating the BLAST book

 #### Project

 The [Blast book](https://www.oreilly.com/library/view/blast/0596002998/), by Ian Korf _et al_, was published in 2003.
 It provides a lot of "recipes" for Blast searches in different contexts.
 Since then, however, the syntax of most tools from the Blast suite has changed, with the introduction of Blast+ in 2009.
 The wrapper currently distributed with Blast+ to convert the old syntax (`blastall`) has quite limited features.
 My idea is to update the command examples in the book to the new syntax, explain new options, and identify places that need more in-depth updating.

-I~ve contacted the main author ([Ian Korf](http://korflab.ucdavis.edu/Bios/bio_ian.html)), and he~s not against a new book about Blast, but he doesn~t want to be involved.
-I brought two hard copies of the book, in anticipation of CoFest.
+The main author, [Ian Korf](http://korflab.ucdavis.edu/Bios/bio_ian.html)), had been contacted in advance: he's not against a new book about Blast, but he doesn~t want to be involved.
+Two hard copies of the book were available during CoFest.

 #### What was done

- * Scoping discussion on Slack,
+ * Scoping discussion on Slack (when should we contact the original editor?),
  * Side-by-side option table (_old_ vs _new_ options),
  * Practical testing of old examples from the book using the new syntax.

 #### Future work

- * Write down the updated examples as a [web page](https://github.com/jejust/blast_book_plus)
+ * Write down the updated examples as a [web page](https://github.com/jejust/blast_book_plus),
+ * Contact the editor of the book and see if they are interested in a new edition.
+In any case, the updated examples will be available to the community on a webpage.